thewhitelisted/ICS4U1-GUI/README.md

 ## TODO

 - Text Fields and Labels
-  - Translate to the drawing when button click
 - Button Functionality
   - Change save csv to check if all values are ints
-- Add framerate to simulation

 ## Naming rules